Aims and objectives

 - Reiterate the requirements for the Responsible Person to test, maintain and manage the fire alarm system.

 - Complete accurately and as comprehensively as possible the UwFS Investigation Form (FB357) to include the affected detector head’s I.D. number or the exact location of the head if it is not a fully addressable system.
-Return pink copy to the UwFS team immediately on return to station or as soon as reasonably practicable.
+Return pink copy to the Protection Team (BFS) immediately on return to station or as soon as reasonably practicable.

 - Under no circumstances must crews reset fire alarm panels, remove detector heads or replace break glass call points.